daanrs/bccdgs/report/outline.md

 # Thesis Outline
-WIP outline.

-# Abstract
+## Abstract

-# Introduction
+## Introduction

-# Research
+* issues arising from real world data
+* advantages and disadvantages of different methods
+* goal of bccd
+* how bccd uses its problem statements

-## The Problem
+## Preliminaries

-  * Quick introduction to causal discovery by example.
-This includes:
+* DAG representation of causal relations
 * setup of experiment
-    * DAG representation of causal relations
-    * Maybe:
-      * latent cofounders
-      * selection bias
 * d-seperation
-  * Advantages and disadvantages of different methods?
-Not sure how much of this to include.
-It conveys why BCCD is relevant, but is not directly related to what I'm trying to do.
-Maybe this should just be in the introduction?
-  * Issues arising from real world data
-    * Imperfect independence test
-    * How BCCD deals with it
-    * Comparison between BCCD and ASP

-  * Why there might be room for improving the BCCD result graphs
-  * Short version of how we plan to do so

 ## Details
+* details of bccd statements

-  * How we greedily generate adjacent graphs
+* generating adjacent graphs
-  * How we score a graph
+* scoring a graph
-  * What optimizations we might make to the process
-  * The results

 ## Results

-Questions to answer:

-  * check distribution of iterations
-  * condition on iterations > 0, see what bccd_accuracy is
+* what causal score is
-  * check difference in skeleton
-  * why is bccd_magpag better than bccd
-  * check how often the search actually leaves the PAG class, by checking bopt == bmagpag (not the score, but the graphs proper)
+* skeleton, k
+* min_prob
-  * compare difference in graph density
+* graph density
-  * compare difference in min_prob for statements
-  * compare difference in number of nodes
+* number of nodes

-  * benchmark is super efficient
+* runtime

-# Related Work
+## Related Work
+* constraint-based methods, score methods
+* other hybrid methods
+* metaheuristics

-# Conclusions
+## Conclusions
+* bccdmp is better, and bccdgs only a lil better than that
+* it's not obvious how we can improve this

-## further work:
+further work:
+* using all statements
 * using metaheuristics such as tabu search, genetic algorithms, etc.
 * get multiple mag inputs
 * use topological sort, and other ways to find adjacent mags